Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need to rest and avoid physical activity.
-Ask your caregiver what you are allowed to do while you are in the hospital.
+Ask your healthcare provider what you are allowed to do while you are in the hospital.

-- Procedures: Pericardiocentesis may be done.
-This procedure can be used to collect a small amount of fluid for tests, and may also be used to drain extra fluid from the sac around your heart.
+may be used to drain extra fluid from the sac around your heart.
 If you often have symptoms of pericarditis, you may need to have balloon pericardiotomy or pericardiectomy.
-Ask your caregiver for more information about these procedures.
+Ask your healthcare provider for more information about these procedures.